The 10 Best Places in Cairo to Work or Study For Finals | Egyptian Streets

 Honorable Mentions:

-These didn’t make our list, but are still great places to go get work done.
+These options didn’t make our list, but are still great places to go get work done.

 Others have recommended Paul El Mohandessin, the Wi-fi in Dishes in Maadi and Costa Coffee, Heliopolis’s Il Mulino, Fifth Street Coffee, Ovio in Maadi, Tivoli Dome’s Caribou and Maadi’s Clubhouse.